dimitri-nicolo/calico/deep-packet-inspection/README.md

 alert icmp any any -> any any ( sid:1000005; rev:1;)
 ```

-- Copy the `local.rules` file to docker image by adding this line in Dockerfile.amd64.
+- Copy the `local.rules` file to docker image by adding this line in `Dockerfile`.

 ```dockerfile
 # Copy local rules for dev testing